Using this guide What's covered

 To see how the surgery is done, view our animation below.

 What are skin grafts?

 A skin graft is a procedure where healthy skin is taken from one area of the body (the donor site) and transplanted to a non-healed wound or area of skin loss (the recipient site).
-The areas of the body most commonly used for donor sites are the leg, inner thigh, upper arm, forearm and buttocks.
+Skin grafts can be ‘split thickness grafts’ or ‘full thickness skin grafts’.
+Some commonly used areas for donor sites are the legs, upper arm, forearm, buttocks and neck.